benchristel/process-to-processes/src/Fundamentals/Empiricism.md

 This book describes an empirical approach to software — that is, one based on observation and experience, rather than made-up images of how things should be.
 The empirical thread runs throughout the book, showing up explicitly in techniques like {{link ExplainWhy}}, {{link FundamentalProcess}}, {{link TestDrivenDevelopment}}, {{link WalkingSkeleton}}, and {{link ExploratoryTesting}}, and in views like {{link FiguringThingsOut}} and {{link Controllability}}.

+The "empiricism" principle prompts us to ask "how might we test our assumptions?
+How might we find out we're wrong faster?"

 ## Empirical &ne; Quantified

 Often, people assume that empirical methods only apply to what can be quantified, and that anything unquantifiable cannot be measured or improved.
 I hope to show in this book that this is far from true.
 We can apply empirical thinking to unquantifiable matters quite easily, using {{link RelativeAssessment}} of changes made by {{link SmallSteps}}.